jeremy21212121/evo-re/readme.md

 # Todo

-- I noticed one small difference on the response from the availableVehicles endpoint; the JSON response is prefixed with "[]".
+- ~~~I noticed one small difference on the response from the availableVehicles endpoint; the JSON response is prefixed with "[]".
 This is typically done to cause browser JSON parsers to error.
-I will need to double check to make sure all headers are identical.
-UPDATE: Still a mystery but I am working around it.
+I will need to double check to make sure all headers are identical.~~~ UPDATE: Still a mystery but I am working around it with custom JS parsing logic.
+UPDATE 2: All headers are now correct in the JS version and it no longer happens.

 - I still haven't captured the login and reserving flows, as listing can be done without logging in.
-At some point, I need to capture and reimplement those flows, That will be done in the JS version.
+Next, I need to capture and reimplement those flows.
 Honestly, I'm just tired of trawling through requests in mitmproxy right now.

+- Make TypeScript version.
+Mostly I just need to write types for all the things (API responses, classes, etc).